elainebroche-dev/anagram/README.md

 -   __F05 Play a round of 10 anagrams (Play Game screen)__

-    - Once the user has selected a topic the main game screen is shown.
+    - Once the user has selected a topic the Play Game screen is shown.
 There are a number of features on this screen, most are detailed in separate feature paragraphs below.
 At a high level, this screen screen behaves as follows :
         1. The username and selected Topic Title are displayed on screen.
-        2. User is presented with a question/anagram and 60 second timer is started.
+        2. The user is presented with a question/anagram and a 1 minute timer is started.
-        3. User enters their answer and clicks "Check Answer"  - or if the timer has run out before the user has answered then the game acts as though "Check Answer" has been clicked.
+        3. Th user enters their answer and clicks "Check Answer"  - or if the timer has run out before the user has answered then the game acts as though "Check Answer" has been clicked.
-        4. The game gives the user feedback on whether or not the correct answer was entered - the background of the answer text box changes to red (wrong) or green (correct) and a "X" or tick symbol icon is displayed.
+        4. The game gives the user feedback on whether or not the correct answer was entered - the background of the answer text box changes to red (incorrect) or green (correct) and a "X" or tick symbol icon is displayed.
 The number of correct answers is updated as appropriate and displayed on the bottom right of the screen.
-The "Check Answer" button changes to a "Continue" button at this point (or "End Round" button if this is last anagram in the round) to give the user an opportunity to review the feedback.
+The "Check Answer" button changes to a "Continue" button at this point (or "End Round" button if this is the last anagram in the round) to give the user an opportunity to review the feedback.
         5. Once the user is ready to move on, they click the "Continue" button to move to the next question/anagram.
 The progress bar and anagram number features at the bottom of the screen are updated, a new anagram is displayed and the timer is refreshed.
         6. As mentioned, on answering anagram 10, the "Check Answer" button changes to an "End Round" button, when the user clicks on this they get feedback for the full round of anagrams.